Fix: Windows Update Error 80072ee2

 regeditwsdapi

-15. Now return to the services console and make sure Windows Update service is still running.
+12. Ensure the Windows Update service is running.

-1. Press Windows + S to launch the start menu’s search bar.
-Type “troubleshoot” in the dialogue box and click on the first result which comes forth.
+1. Press Windows + S to open the Start menu search bar.
+Type “troubleshoot” and click on the first result.

-2. In the command prompt, type the following commands one by one:
+2. In the command prompt, enter these commands one at a time:

 net stop cryptSvc